-Black Carbon batteries (BCB) are made-up of bio-waste and metallic wastes, these are easily available, hence are very cost-effective.
-The redesigned process doesn’t require storage of hydrogen gas hence it makes BCB the best choice in terms of safety.
-This is the first-ever rechargeable BCB, an energy storage solution that runs off of cheap, environmentally friendly (organic and metallic waste) materials.
-In contrast to lithium-ion (Li-ion) batteries which are made up of rare minerals, BCB has an electrode made of carbon, which gets charged by splitting water molecules.
+Black Carbon Batteries (BCB) are made of bio-waste and metallic wastes, both of which are readily available and thus very cost-effective.
+Due to the redesigned process does not require the storage of hydrogen gas, BCB is the best choice in terms of safety.
+This is the first rechargeable BCB, an energy storage solution based on low-cost, environmentally friendly (organic and metallic waste) materials.
+In contrast to lithium-ion (Li-ion) batteries, which are made of rare minerals, BCBs have a carbon electrode that is charged by splitting water molecules.

-Zero emissions: Mining, for traditional batteries’ containing lithium and other rare metals, dumping chemicals into ecosystems and clearing the vegetation leads to environmental consequences.
-BCB operation: BCB concept involves a solid hydrogen storage electrode integrated into a single Proton Exchange Membrane (PEM) cell that can operate reversibly as an electrolyser to split water and as a fuel cell to generate electricity, that is, a unitised regenerative fuel cell (URFC) with integrated storage.
+Zero emissions: Mining for traditional batteries containing lithium and other rare metals, dumping chemicals into ecosystems, and clearing vegetation all have environmental consequences.
+BCB operation: The BCB concept involves a solid hydrogen storage electrode integrated into a single Proton Exchange Membrane (PEM) cell that can operate reversibly as an electrolyser to split water and as a fuel cell to generate electricity, i.e., a unitised regenerative fuel cell (URFC) with integrated storage.

 Received a Grant of INR 249,650 from NewGen IEDC

 Mr. Himanshu Jindal